 If you don’t know all this jargon, don’t worry!
 All you need to know is this: if we find an eigenfunction of the Laplacian on the 3-sphere, it will give a state where the hydrogen atom has a definite energy.
 And if this eigenfunction is invariant under some subgroup of SO(4), so will this state of the hydrogen atom!

 The biggest finite subgroup of SO(4) is the rotational symmetry group of the 600-cell, a wonderful 4-dimensional shape with 120 vertices and 600 dodecahedral faces.
 The rotational symmetry group of this shape has a whopping 7,200 elements!
 And here is a marvelous moving image, made by Greg Egan, of an eigenfunction of the Laplacian on S3 that’s invariant under this 7,200-element group:

 We’re seeing the wavefunction on a moving slice of the 3-sphere, which is a 2-sphere.
 This wavefunction is actually real-valued.
 Blue regions are where this function is positive, yellow regions where it’s negative—or maybe the other way around—and black is where it’s almost zero.
 When the image fades to black, our moving slice is passing through a 2-sphere where the wavefunction is almost zero.

-Layra Idarani has come up with a complete classification of all eigenfunctions of the Laplacian on S3 that are invariant under this group… or more generally, eigenfunctions of the Laplacian on a sphere of any dimension that are invariant under the even part of any Coxeter group.
+Layra Idarani came up with a complete classification of all eigenfunctions of the Laplacian on S3 that are invariant under this group… or more generally, eigenfunctions of the Laplacian on a sphere of any dimension that are invariant under the even part of any Coxeter group.
 Unfortunately he posted it to Google+, so it may be lost now.
 If you can find it, let me know!

 All that is a continuation of a story whose beginning is summarized here: